Tips for Sharpening Fillet Knives

 There are many techniques to hone a knife and a method we found useful is placing the tip of a honing steel on a towel to prevent slipping.
 Place your knife at a very slight angle to the honing steel and in a downward motion with light pressure, swipe down running the whole blade along the steel, making sure to not forget the tip.
 Do this on each side equally, approximately 8-10 times.
 You will become faster and find the way you prefer to hone your steel with experience.
 Again, this should be done before using the knife each day.

 How To Sharpen a Fillet Knife

 Once a year or sometimes more depending on use, your knife will need a true sharpening.
 This requires a sharpening stone of some sort.
-There are water stones, known as whetstones and oil stones and we like to sharpen our AFTCO knives with whetstones.
+The best fillet knife sharpeners use two styles of stones.
+There are water stones, known as whetstones and oil stones.
+We like to sharpen our AFTCO knives with whetstones.
 The first step is to choose the stone you are going to be using.
 When knives get very dull and have microchips, they require a coarser grit stone to start with to create a new edge.
 Think about sandpaper, and the same method applies.
 We start with a coarse grit such as 300 or 400 to create a new edge.
 After that, a 3000 to 8000 grit is considered fine grit and will be used for polishing the blade, and honing.
 If you want to use only one stone, a 1000 medium grit stone is recommended.

 How To Use a Sharpening Stone